Chapter 4 Supervised Learning — Regression

 Elastic Net regression is a combination of L1 and L2 regularisation.
 The loss function for Elastic Net regression is given by

-where \(\beta_i\) are the model parameters and \(\lambda_1\) and \(\lambda_2\) are hyperparameters that control the strength of the regularisation.
+where \(\beta_i\) are the model parameters and \(\alpha\) and \(\lambda\) are hyperparameters that control the strength of the regularisation.
 The Elastic Net regression model is trained by minimising this loss function.
+Again, we can consider the Bayesian interpretation of Elastic Net regression as a Bayesian linear regression model with a mixture of Gaussian and Laplace priors on the model parameters.

 4.3.4 Setting the hyperparameters